alledevops/serverless-api-gateway-lambda-dynamodb/README.md

 ![High-Level Design](./images/blog-sample-intro.JPG)

 The guide provides detailed instructions on *how to set up* the serverless API with Amazon API Gateway, AWS Lambda, and DynamoDB.
-It covers everything from *creating* the necessary *AWS resources* to *deploying* the CloudFormation stack and *testing* the API endpoints.
+It covers everything from *creating* the necessary *AWS resources* to *testing* the API endpoints manually.

 ## Challenges
 During the development of the project, I encountered a few challenges related to the AWS API Gateway setup.
-Specifically, we faced **two main issues** with sending POST requests using Postman:
+Specifically, I faced **two main issues** with sending POST requests using Postman:

 - **"missing authentication token"**
-- **"internal server error"** messages.
+- **"internal server error"**

 After careful investigation, I found that the API Gateway required a valid API key or authentication settings to accept requests.
-Once we added the necessary authentication settings, the issues were resolved.
+Once I added the necessary authentication settings, the issues were resolved.

 ## Room for Growth
 While the current implementation of the serverless API project provides a solid foundation, there are several areas where the project can be further improved and expanded.
 Here are some ideas to enhance the project: